vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 If you remember only one thing from this, I hope it's this:

 **Tuning bulkheads _requires_ historical information, and if you try to guess, you're going to piss off your customers.**

+But I don't want you to be scared off; this _is_ a solvable problem and using historical data we can absolutely find viable numbers _before_ going to production.

+As always, I'd love to hear your thoughts on this post.
+Please email me any feedback at [chuck@newrelic.com](mailto:chuck@newrelic.com), [vosechu@gmail.com](mailto:vosechu@gmail.com) (please send to both!).